 UTROS in Philippines Inc. is built for the purpose of pacifying the diversity of knowledge about social, cultural, economic and environmental life that has to be shared with our generation.
 We aim to understand, appreciate, respect and unify different ideas coming from different people in order to come up to the best results in line with the vision of the organization.
 Because of this, we are conducting activities associated to the vision of UTROS to improve quality of life, restore humanity and promote sustainable development.

-A foundation for sociocultural exchange is an application to improve, mould and guide the present as well as the future generation.
+A foundation for sociocultural exchange is an application to improve, mold and guide the present as well as the future generation.
 A foundation that give knowledge, understanding and awareness to develop the complex and cultural problems of the past, present and in the future.
 Where we can find a common approaches, teaching about the global connection of human existence, individual with individual, individual to nature and society.

 The entire event made it successful to squeeze out knowledge and ideas from the audience about the discussed topics.
 Different minds of people interacted and imparted what they wanted to convey and contribute to have a logical output.
 Entirely, understanding, respect and sensible thoughts must prevail in everybody.